OpenAiTx/OpenAiTx/projects/colin1114/clash/README-en.md

 ## 📝 Changelog

 ### v1.1.0
-- ✅ Added VLESS protocol support (including Reality secure transport)
+- ✅ Added support for VLESS protocol (including Reality secure transport)
 - ✅ Improved protocol compatibility

 ### v1.0.0
-- ✅ Basic subscription conversion function
+- ✅ Basic subscription conversion functionality
-- ✅ Beautiful user interface
+- ✅ Elegant user interface
 - ✅ Cloudflare Workers support
 - ✅ Multi-protocol support (VMess, Shadowsocks, Trojan)
 - ✅ Responsive design
-- ✅ One-click copy function
+- ✅ One-click copy feature

-## 📞 Support & Feedback
+## 📞 Support and Feedback

-If you encounter issues or have suggestions during use, please:
+If you encounter any problems or have suggestions during use, please:

-1. Review this README document
+1. Check this README document
 2. Submit an [Issue](../../issues)
 3. Start a [Discussion](../../discussions)

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project uses the MIT License - see the [LICENSE](LICENSE) file for details

 ## 🙏 Acknowledgements

-- [Cloudflare Workers](https://workers.cloudflare.com/) - Provides the edge computing platform
+- [Cloudflare Workers](https://workers.cloudflare.com/) - Provides edge computing platform
 - [Clash](https://github.com/Dreamacro/clash) - Excellent proxy client
-- All contributors and users for their support
+- Support from all contributors and users

 ---

-⭐ If this project has been helpful to you, please give it a Star!
+⭐ If this project is helpful to you, please give it a Star!

 ---

-Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-07-08
+Tranlated By [Open Ai Tx](https://github.com/OpenAiTx/OpenAiTx) | Last indexed: 2025-09-06

 ---